Magnetic Resonance Imaging

 The available equipment includes:

-- and limb movement tracking (3 Camera Qualisys Motion Tracker System).
+- limb movement tracking (3 Camera Qualisys Motion Tracker System)

 The magnetoencephalography (MEG) laboratory houses a Neuromag TRUIX system.
 MEG allows for continuous recordings of ongoing brain activity with a millisecond time resolution.
 By using advanced analysis tools it is furthermore possible to identify where in the brain the measured electrophysiology activity is generated.

 The TRIX system has 306 sensors distributed over the head: 204 planar gradiometers and 102 magnetometers.
 The MEG system is place in a two-layer shielded room.
-The system allows for conceurrent EEG recordings from 64 electrodes and continuous monitoring of the head position.
-A closed-loop He recycler elimintes refills.
+The system allows for concurrent EEG recordings from 64 electrodes and continuous monitoring of the head position.
+A closed-loop He recycler eliminates refills.

 The peripherals of the MEG system includes a: